Boro23-wq/blog-v3/content/posts/stable-incremental-static-regeneration/index.md

 User-2 when making the request to the same endpoint isn't served with the stale data, since the re-generated and updated data is now available.

 To enable this feature, one has to configure the interval for re-generation in the `getStaticProps` function of the particular page.

-- Incremental static re-generation gives you offloads database and backend load while allowing dynamic content.
+Incremental static re-generation offloads database and backend load while allowing dynamic content.

 ## An Example: Reaction app